Holographic nature of critical quantum states of proteins

-Our investigation includes proteins from various studies\cite{proteins}.
-A recent study on {\em Bacteriorhodopsin} demonstrated exceptional long-range charge transport and low activation energy, challenging common electron transport models due to unusual protein-electrode energetics and transport lengths\cite{bera2023near}.
-Similarly, {\em Cytochrome C} proteins, essential for electron transfer, exhibited 1000 times higher conductance than single-heme or heme-free proteins and showed temperature-independent conductance, suggesting tunneling as a transport mechanism\cite{garg2018interface}. {\em Met-Myoglobin} and {\em Azurin}-based junctions also displayed temperature-independent electron transport over a wide temperature range, reinforcing the exceptional conductive properties of these proteins\cite{raichlin2015protein,kayser2019solid}.
-In a single protein measurement, including a {\em Streptavidin} with biotin and an {\em Anti-Ebola Fab fragment}, conductance between electrodes attached to the proteins was in the order of nanosiemens over many nanometers, much higher than what could be explained by electron tunneling\cite{zhang2019role}.
-The current was mainly affected by contact resistance, so conductance for a specific path was not influenced by the distance between electrodes as long as the contact points on the protein could bridge the gap. {\em OmcZ} nanowires, produced by Geobacter species, have high electron conductivity, exceeding 30 Siemens/cm.
-OmcZ is the only known nanowire-forming cytochrome essential for forming high-current-density biofilms, which require long-distance ($\sim10 \mu m$) extracellular electron transport.
-Its structure\cite{gu2021structure} reveals linear and closely stacked hemes that may account for its high conductivity.
-We also included {\em Insulin} in our investigation as a reference.
+{Our investigation includes several proteins\cite{proteins} that exhibited efficient electron transport properties.} A recent study on {\em Bacteriorhodopsin} demonstrated exceptional long-range charge transport and low activation energy, challenging common electron transport models due to unusual protein-electrode energetics and transport lengths\cite{bera2023near}.
+Similarly, {\em Cytochrome C}, essential for electron transfer, exhibited temperature-independent conductance between 30 and $\sim130\,$K, suggesting tunneling by superexchange as a transport mechanism~\cite{amdursky2014solid}. {\em Met-Myoglobin} and {\em Azurin}-based junctions also displayed temperature-independent electron transport over a wide temperature range, reinforcing the exceptional conductive properties of these proteins\cite{raichlin2015protein,kayser2019solid}.
+In a single protein measurement, including a {\em Streptavidin} with biotin and an {\em Anti-Ebola Fab fragment}, conductance between electrodes attached to the proteins was in the order of nanosiemens over many nanometers, much higher than what could be explained by electron tunneling\cite{zhang2019role}. {\em OmcZ} nanowires, produced by Geobacter species, have high electron conductivity, exceeding 30 Siemens/cm.
+OmcZ is the only known nanowire-forming cytochrome essential for forming high-current-density biofilms, which require long-distance (\(\sim10 \mu m\)) extracellular electron transport.
+Its structure\cite{gu2023structure} reveals linear and closely stacked hemes that may account for its high conductivity. {We also included {\em Tubulin} and {\em Actin} in our investigation, as they have been suggested to be involved in biological quantum coherence \cite{HAMEROFF1996453, stuart1998quantum}, and {\em Insulin} as a reference.}